 Increasing Microbial Activity, Organic Matter, and Trace Minerals with Compost

 You certainly have heard of compost before, but what about humic acids, hyphae, and boron?
 We are going to “dig” deeper here than just the importance of maintaining moisture and effective greens to browns ratio.
 Testing results will be reviewed to show what is provided in addition to organic matter, how this translates into lb/acre (& oz/sqft) recommendations, and how more nutrients are actually available beyond testing results.
 Adam Jankauskas is the Founder of City Compost.
 He works to promote the value of composting in order to reduce waste, cut greenhouse gas emissions, return nutrients to the soil, live a more sustainable lifestyle, and most importantly grow clean and healthy food.

-Participants will learn about produce safety best practices for farms of all sizes, the process for developing a farm food safety plan, key parts of the FSMA Produce Safety Rule requirements, and an overview of how these requirements will be enforced in MA through MDAR’s Commonwealth Quality Program (CQP).
+Participants will learn about how the Massachusetts Department of Agricultural Resources (MDAR) is working with farms of all sizes to ensure produce safety best practices, through the Commonwealth Quality Program (CQP).
 There will be time for questions and discussion.
-Michael Botelho is the Produce Safety Program Director for the Massachusetts Department of Agricultural Resources.
-Denise Pavao is the Produce Safety Inspector for the Massachusetts Department of Agricultural Resources.
+Michael Botelho is the Produce Safety Program Director for the MDAR.
+Denise Pavao is the Produce Safety Inspector for the MDAR,